Gutsover/site-vitrine-react-animations-framer/README.md

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-Dependancies : node-sass, react-copy-to-clipboard, react-router-dom
+Dependencies : node-sass, react-copy-to-clipboard, react-router-dom